theSage21/pytongue/README.md

 1. Write source code in your natural language.
 2. The first line of the source code must be `# lang_code`
-    1. The `lang_code` must be supported by translate.google.com
+3. The `lang_code` must be supported by translate.google.com
-    2. The `lang_code` must be specified in the source file
+4. The `lang_code` must have a mapping present in the languages folder.
-3. Run with `./pytongue.sh my_code.py` instead of `python mycode.py`
+5. Run with `./pytongue.sh my_code.py` instead of `python mycode.py`